 CSP launched the Million Veteran Program (MVP), establishing one of the world’s largest genomic databases.
 The health and genetic information is intended as a library for use in future research to prevent and treat illness among Veterans and other Americans.

-The VA Health Services Research and Development Services partnered with the newly created Cooperative Studies in Health Services (CSHS) in 1990.
-In 1996, CSHS was integrated within CSP, and CSP was detached from MRS, forming a fourth independent research service within the VA Office of Research & Development (ORD).
+In 1996, CSHS was integrated within CSP, and CSP was detached from Medical Research Service (MRS), forming a fourth independent research service within the VA Office of Research & Development (ORD).

-CSP established third and fourth CSPCCs at the Hines VAMC and the Palo Alto VA Health Care System; CSPCRPCC moves to the VAMC in Albuquerque, NM.
+CSP established third and fourth CSP Coordinating Centers at the Hines VA Medical Center and the Palo Alto VA Health Care System.
+The CSP CSP Clinical Research Pharmacy Coordinating Center (CSPCRPCC) moves to the New Mexico VA Healthcar System in Albuquerque.

 1972